Pediatricians join campaign to curb child COVID-19 case

 A recent report from the American Academy of Pediatrics shows child cases in the U.S have “steadily increased” since the beginning of July.
 A total of 121,427 pediatric cases were reported the week of Aug.
 12. In Missouri, children make up 11.5% of the total number of COVID-19 cases in the state.
 The report can be viewed at https://tinyurl.com/vf8nzfa5.

-According to the Marion County Health Department, there were 78 active COVID-19 cases and 15 new cases as of Aug.
-24. The agency’s website reported 14 hospitalizations in the county and a positivity rate of 14.4% from Aug.
-11 to Aug.
-17. The CDC’s COVID-19 Vaccine Data Tracker reported 38.1% of the county’s population began vaccination, and 34.1% of residents completed vaccination.
+According to the Ralls County Health Department, there were 26 active COVID-19 cases as of Aug.
+26. The agency’s website reported 2 hospitalizations in the county and a positivity rate of 4.88% from Aug.
+19 to Aug.
+25. The CDC’s COVID-19 Vaccine Data Tracker reported 27.2% of the county’s population as fully vaccinated.

+According to the Monroe County County Health Department, there were 24 active COVID-19 cases as of Aug.
+25. The agency’s website reported a positivity rate of 7.58% from Aug.
+19 to Aug.
+25. The CDC’s COVID-19 Vaccine Data Tracker reported 42.2% of the county’s population as fully vaccinated.

 The participating Missouri physicians represent various hospital systems and different regions of the state, but all agree the spike in pediatric COVID-19 cases is alarming and must be taken seriously as the more contagious Delta variant continues to spread.